shrutimarx/Solar-Data-Analysis/README.md

 ## Dependencies
 - requests
 - pandas
-- pyproj (NOTE: this does not work with MACOS x86_64 architecture.
-To check your architecture, run
+- pyproj (NOTE: this does not work with MACOS x86_64 architecture) To check your architecture, run
   ```bash
 python3 -c 'import platform; print(platform.machine())'
 ```